LibraryOfCongress/api.congress.gov/python/README.md

 # use requests args and kwargs below modify the request:
 data, status_code = client.get(endpoint, *args, **kwargs)

+# use xmltodict package to convert xml formatted data into a python dictionary
+# To install, use 'pipenv install xmltodict'

 # JSON data is pre-parsed, XML will need
 # import xml.etree.ElementTree as ET
 # root = ET.fromstring(data)